November 20, 2024

 Immediate Market Impact

 The potential systemic risk posed by Tether to the broader cryptocurrency market cannot be ignored.
 Tether’s widespread use for trading and liquidity means that any significant issue with its reserves or backing could trigger a market-wide crisis.
-Given that Tether’s market cap exceeds $100 billion, a loss of confidence could lead to severe liquidity problems and price crashes across multiple cryptocurrencies.
+Given that Tether’s exceeds $100 billion, a loss of confidence could lead to severe liquidity problems and price crashes across multiple cryptocurrencies.

 If Tether is exposed as unbacked or significantly under-backed, the immediate effect would be a catastrophic loss of value for USDT.
 Traders and investors would rush to sell off their holdings, causing a rapid depreciation.
 This could trigger a broader market panic.
 Bitcoin and other cryptocurrencies would experience extreme volatility as traders attempt to liquidate their holdings or convert to other stable assets.
 Given Tether’s integration into many trading pairs, liquidity would dry up, exacerbating the price drops.